DeepakChoudhari/stock-watch-node/README.md

 # stock-watch-node
-A http server implemented using Node JS that returns stock data in JSON format.
+An http api implemented using Node JS that returns stock data in JSON format.

 ## Pre-requisites for running the application
 After downloading the code run the following npm command from "stock-watch-app-node" folder.
 This command will install the [Typscript Definition Manager](https://www.npmjs.com/package/typings)